 My favourite place to shoot at the moment is at the beach.
 I find people are relaxed, happy and uninhibited.
 Also, I recently traveled to Japan where I was like a kid in a lolly shop.
 Endless opportunities and brilliant compositions.
 And the people were amazing!
 I'm hoping to return next year.

 Do you think equipment is important in achieving your vision in your photography?
 What would you say to someone just starting out?

 In my vision for my photography personally, I think equipment is only somewhat important at the moment.
 Some of my favourite images were taken on my iPhone.
 Use what you have even if it is a point and shoot.
 Then, if you enjoy that buy yourself an entry level camera with changeable lenses.
-I currently use the Olympus OMD em series 2 and one of my favourite lenses is a kit lens.
-Sure I would love an upgrade to a weather sealed camera and a larger sensor but I prefer to spend the money on travelling.
+I currently use the Olympus OMD EM II and mostly use my prime lenses 17mm (35mm equiv) and 85mm (190mm equiv).
+I am looking at getting a prime zoom...just so I don't have to keep changing lenses.
+I would love an upgrade to a weather sealed camera and a larger sensor but I prefer to spend the money on travelling at the moment.
 Photography is an expensive hobby and especially here in Australia, cameras are practically double the price.
 So I shall just keep dreaming of owning a Leica or a Hasselblad...

 Have you ever been involved in the artistic world before photography?

 Yes, I studied Fine Arts and majored in art history, painting and printmaking.
 I also studied music, can play the tenor horn, trumpet and tuba.
-I also co-owned a homewares store and gallery that supported Aussie artisans, and we also designed and made our own timber furniture.
+I also co-owned a homewares store and gallery with my best friend that supported Aussie artisans.
+We also designed and made our own timber homewares and furniture.

 Are there any special projects you are currently working on that you would like to let everyone know about?